-The Alberta Securities Commission offers a free lunch to Calgarians while providing key steps to protect against investment fraud
+The Alberta Securities Commission offers a free lunch to Edmontonians while providing key steps to protect against investment fraud

-CALGARY, March 13, 2014 /CNW/ - One in three Albertans report being approached with a possible fraudulent investment.
+EDMONTON, March 19, 2014 /CNW/ - One in three Albertans report being approached with a possible fraudulent investment.
 In conjunction with Fraud Prevention Month in March, the Alberta Securities Commission (ASC) has developed a campaign to educate the public with three key steps anyone can take to decrease their chances of becoming a victim of investment fraud: Check, protect, invest.

 Earlier this month, the ASC launched Checkfirst.ca, complete with a quiz to educate Albertans about the risk for investment fraud.
-In support of the initiative, the ASC will take over the Mighty Skillet food truck near City Hall at noon today to offer Calgarians a free sandwich and encourage them to make use of the ASC's online resources.
+In support of the initiative, the ASC will take over the Smokehouse BBQ food truck on 102 Street and MacDonald Drive NW at noon today to offer Edmontonians a free sandwich and encourage them to make use of the ASC's online resources.

 "No lunch is free - including today's," says Alison Trollope, Director, Communication and Investor Education for the ASC.
 "In return, we are asking Albertans to take a few moments of their day to visit the Checkfirst.ca website and learn what they can do to help protect their financial future by avoiding investment fraud."